 - a summary of the applicant’s experience with digital projects;

-- a description of Scholars’ Lab and UVa library digital resources (content or expertise) that are relevant to the proposed project;
+- a description of Scholars’ Lab staff whose expertise will be relevant and useful to the proposed project;

 - a description of how the fellowship would be transformative for your work and your career;